kanian/karma-typescript-webpack-boilerplate/README.md

     });
 };
 ```
-follow tutorial here on configuring webpack to work with karma: http://bit.ly/2WW0sB6
+Follow tutorial here on configuring webpack to work with karma: http://bit.ly/2WW0sB6

-- 12 Make sure the path to the chrome binary is set in an environment variable
-  \*\* Add to ~/.bashrc
+- 12 Make sure the path to the chrome binary is set in an environment variable.
+Add to ~/.bashrc

 ```export CHROME_BIN = '/usr/bin/chromium-browser
     export PATH=$PATH:$CHROME_BIN
 ```

-\*\* Save and on the terminal do
+ Save and on the terminal do

 ```
 . ~/.bashrc